Sports Story

 Sports Story is a 2022 video game developed and published by Sidebar Games for the Nintendo Switch.
-It is the sequel to the 2017 video game Golf Story.
-It was released on 23 December 2022.
+It is the sequel to the 2017 video game Golf Story and was released on 23 December 2022.

-Originally announced in December 2019, Sports Story suffered delays as the scope of the game became more ambitious.
-Upon release the game received mixed reviews, with criticism directed towards the game's overuse of fetch quests, its unfocused narrative, and technical issues experienced at launch, with most critics finding the game to be inferior to Golf Story.
+Originally announced in December 2019, Sports Story suffered multiple delays as the scope of the game became more ambitious.
+It received mixed reviews upon release; while its visuals were praised, critics faulted the game for its overuse of fetch quests, unfocused narrative, and numerous technical issues.
+Many regarded the game as inferior to Golf Story.

 Gameplay

 Sports Story is a top-down adventure game following the protagonist of the original game investigating the suspicious activities of the PureStrike megacorporation and the Iron Dragons yakuza.
 Compared to Golf Story, which only featured gameplay revolving around the sport of golf, Sports Story features additional sports including tennis, association football, cricket, volleyball and BMX.
 The game uses mechanics based on these sports as part of its gameplay, which includes minigames, dungeon crawling and stealth segments.
 The game also features a fleshed out tennis academy storyline separate to the main story.